nicholaspung/gatsby/docs/docs/typography-js.md

 `gatsby-plugin-typography` takes two options for you to specify:

-- **pathToConfigModule**: (string) The path to the file in which you export your typography configuration.
+- **pathToConfigModule** (string): The path to the file where you export your Typography configuration.
-- **omitGoogleFont**: (boolean, default: false) Typography includes a helper that makes a request to Google’s font CDN for the fonts you need.
-You might, however, want to inject the fonts into JS or use a CDN of your choosing.
-Setting this value to true will make gatsby-plugin-typography skip the inclusion of this helper.
-You will have to include the appropriate fonts yourself.
+- **omitGoogleFont** (boolean, `default: false`): By default, Typography includes a helper that makes a request to Google's Font CDN for fonts you need.
+However, you might want to use your own fonts, either by injecting fonts or using a CDN of your choosing.
+By setting `omitGoogleFont: true`, gatsby-plugin-typography will skip adding the font helper.
+Instead, you will have to include the appropriate fonts yourself - see [Adding a Local Font](https://www.gatsbyjs.org/docs/recipes/#adding-a-local-font)

 ## Creating the Typography configuration